Technologies that have been developed or extended by industry through the execution of an ESO procurement contract

-The development of monolithic replicated echelle mosaic gratings at the Richardson Grating Labs was done under an initial ESO development contract and a following procurement contract.
+The development of monolithic replicated echelle mosaic gratings at the Richardson Grating Labs was carried out under an initial ESO development contract and a following procurement contract.
 The technology was tested on a small mosaic for EMMI on the ESO 3.6m telescope, and then two larger mosaics for UVES on the VLT.
 Richardson Grating Labs have since delivered some 10 of these gratings to the astronomical community, including HET, SUBARU, KAO Boyhunsan, Geneva, and the Harvard-Smithsonian Center for Astrophysics MMT.

 |Large Glass-Ceramic Blanks||

 One of the most important technological hurdles for the VLT project was the manufacture of the 8 metre blanks for the primary mirrors.
-Mirrors of this size had never been manufactured before and several approaches were investigated by ESO (including the following example).
+Mirrors of this size had never been manufactured previously and several approaches were investigated by ESO (including the following example).
 A contract was eventually placed with Schott in Mainz for the supply of these blanks.
 This necessitated the creation of new manufacturing facilities at Schott and the development of their production processes to completely new dimensions.
-The successful completion of the VLT contract by Schott allowed them to extend and prove their technology, and puts them in a strong position to bid for future large optics.
+The successful completion of the VLT contract by Schott allowed them to extend and prove their technology, and puts them in a strong position to bid to develop future large optics.